 When stringing many beads together, use a silicone baking sheet.
 It's flexible and holds the beads in place.
 Using a large eyed stringing needle makes a perfect combination for fast beading without having the beads fall all over, everywhere.

 This is link for a site called Beadage which offers free instructions and online tutorials for making jewelery.
-In addition, it gives you ideas for ways to sell your own designs online and the chance to upload pictures and instructions to show others how to make your projects.
-I have been using the site for month and have received no spam at all as a result, which is always a good thing!
+It gives you ideas for ways to sell your own designs online and the chance to upload pictures and instructions to show others how to make your projects.

 Most of us beaders have a lot of plastic multi-slotted storage boxes and they get heavy.
 Pulling one from a stacked group can be difficult with the chance of an avalanche.
-I have been able to obtain good quality plastic paperwork stacking trays at yard sales usually for 25 cents each.
-I stack the trays up and each one holds one of my multi-slotted bead storage boxes.
-It is much less work pulling out and putting back the storage boxes.
+I have been able to obtain good quality plastic paperwork stacking trays at yard sales.

 I use silicone cupcake bakeware for beading with smaller beads.
 I use one cup for each color and just roll each bead up the "flute" and put it on the needle or string.
 It makes the project so much more quicker and easier to do.

 If you work with glass beads in your stitching, this tip might help to keep them in place.
 Wrap a piece of cellophane tape (sticky side out) on the forefinger of your non-stitching hand.

 Instead of buying a "bead scoop" why not use a metal Chinese soup spoon!
 Very inexpensive, I got mine for about .50 at an Oriental market.
 It scoops and pours with ease.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.